-PHTG 230 - Post-Production Techniques: Photoshop 1 3 credits (4.5 hours | Studio)
+PHTG 230 - Post-Production Techniques: Photoshop 1

 This course introduces students to fundamental techniques of photographic post-production using Adobe Photoshop.
 Through demonstrations, visual assignments, and discussion, students will gain experience with digital image editing.
 The techniques learned are applied to creative and industry-oriented assignments, and students are encouraged throughout the term to consider the ways in which digital image manipulation affects the processes of creating and understanding photographic images, both in personal and professional contexts.